dotnet/docs-maui/docs/user-interface/handlers/customize.md

 # Customize .NET MAUI controls with handlers

 .NET Multi-platform App UI (.NET MAUI) provides a collection of controls that can be used to display data, initiate actions, indicate activity, display collections, pick data, and more.
 Each control has an interface representation, that abstracts the control.
-Cross-platform controls that implement these interfaces are known as *virtual views*. *Handlers* map these cross-platform controls to native controls on each platform, and are responsible for creating the underlying native control, and mapping their properties to the cross-platform controls.
+Cross-platform controls that implement these interfaces are known as *virtual views*. *Handlers* map these virtual views to native controls on each platform, and are responsible for creating the underlying native control, and mapping their properties to the cross-platform control.
 For example, on iOS a .NET MAUI handler maps a .NET MAUI `Button` to an iOS `UIButton` control.
 On Android, the `Button` is mapped to an `AppCompatButton` control:

 :::image type="content" source="media/customize/button-handler.png" alt-text="Button handler architecture." border="false":::